felixmorel/EED/README.md

 # Economic Emission Dispatch

-This README file explains how to obtain all figures from the master's thesis:
+This README file explains how to obtain all figures from my master's thesis:
-"Economic Emission Dispatch" from Félix Morel de Westgaver.
+"Economic Emission Dispatch".

 The codes are written in Python, here is a list of all files that are used: